 Cover photo by Kenneth Kearny and used with permission of Summer Meltdown

-One of my favorite festivals, Summer Meltdown, has just dropped an absolutely incredible lineup.
+One of my favorite festivals, Summer Meltdown, is back with an absolutely incredible lineup.
 Although smaller in size, the intimate festival brings in some fantastic acts.
-Tucked away in the mountains of Washington, Meltdown offers a relaxed, family-friendly vibe, lush forests to camp in, snow-capped mountain views and a river to relax in during the day.
-Headlining this year’s Summer Meltdown is Griz, Greensky Bluegrass, Big Wild, Jai Wolf, The Disco Biscuits, Galactic and Opiuo.
-Behold full lineup below:
+Located a short distance from Seattle in Snohomish, Washington, Meltdown offers a relaxed, family-friendly vibe, lush forests to camp in, and a river to relax in during the day.
+Headlining this year’s Summer Meltdown is Griz, STS9, Greensky Bluegrass, Lettuce, Cory Wong, Jade Cicada and Opiuo.
+Behold the full lineup below and more information here.

 A Closer Look